 Please document your 2021 Wabakimi routes as best you can, using our new Trip Journal Form, which we hope is easy to use.

 The PDF version can be downloaded, printed and taken with you for notetaking and also contains helpful trip-planning information.
 The Word version is for entering your trip information once you return to "civilization" and can be sent to us as information for map/route improvements.

-Currently, we're working on a priority suggested route list.
-Considerations are the Wabadowgang Noopming (Armstrong) forest routes for conservation reasons, and Guidebook routes not covered by the Park's portage maintenance program.
+Here's our initial priority suggested route list.
+Considerations are the Wabadowgang Noopming (Armstrong) forest routes for conservation reasons, and west side Caribou Forest routes.
+We're still reviewing Guidebook routes to see which are not covered by the Park's portage maintenance program.
 Click here for Expedition Committee Updates.

 Please drop us a note about your trip plans to email@example.com

 Mary Jean Blaisdell, Expedition Committee Chair

 Vision & Objective